Arthur Komar: Research

 Komar's interests in physics ranged over numerous fundamental and applied concepts, including conserved quantities, space and time, and thermodynamics.
 Notably he pursued the problem of observables in general relativity and in quantum theory.

 It is said that John Wheeler arranged a tea-time visit for his class, which to Arthur's pleasure had the company of Albert Einstein.
 Throughout his scientific career, Arthur remained fond of Princeton.

-Beginning in the late 1950's Komar developed a fruitful collaboration with Peter Bergmann, working together to help develop the foundations of canonical quantum gravity, and in particular the use of Hamilton-Jacobi theory to define a reduced phase space for general relativity with the diffeomorphism group as its gauge group in the 1960's and 1970's.
+Beginning in the late 1950s Komar developed a fruitful collaboration with Peter Bergmann, working together to help develop the foundations of canonical quantum gravity, and in particular the use of Hamilton-Jacobi theory to define a reduced phase space for general relativity with the diffeomorphism group as its gauge group in the 1960s and 1970s.
 This approach is notable for its use of Weyl curvature scalars to determine a time-dependent gauge fixing.

 Komar also worked on the problem of invariants in general relativistic spacetimes, now known as Komar-invariants or Bergmann-Komar invariants.

 Komar is also known for formulating the concept of Komar mass and Komar superpotential.